boycehbz/CrowdRec/README.md

 -it -v <YOUR/PATH>/images:/workspace/data/GigaCrowd/images \
 boycehbz/gigacrowd:latest
 ```
 Then you can execute the reconstruction.
+The SMPL parameters for each person will be saved in ```/workspace/output/final/gigacrowd/images```.
 ```
 python main.py
 ```